-Sri Lankan, like Indian, shake their heads sideways to signal their agreement.
+Sri Lankans, like Indians, shake their heads sideways to signal their agreement.
 So what you might take as a no in Western countries mean yes in Sri Lanka

 30. Your Right Hand is Your “Right” Hand

 The left hand is used for sanitary purposes and is considered “unclean.”
-Use your right hand to eat, to touch and take things.
+Use your right hand to eat, touch, and take things.

 31. Beware of Dogs

 A large population of abandoned dogs roams in Sri Lanka.
 Many are infested with skin diseases, others are starving, and occasionally some have rabies.
-A French child died recently after what assumed being licked by a small puppy on a beach in Sri Lanka.
-So stay away of all dogs, even cute puppies, as they might be infected but not yet showing any rabid sign.
+A French child died recently after what was assumed to have been licked by a small puppy on a beach in Sri Lanka.
+So stay away from all dogs, even cute puppies, as they might be infected but not yet showing any rabid signs.

 Any other suggestions and travel tips to Sri Lanka?
 Any other bits of advice to add to a Travel Guide Sri Lanka?

-And as mentioned before, we will post a comprehensive Sri Lanka travel guide soon, so register now to receive it directly into your mailbox.
+And as mentioned before, we will post a comprehensive Sri Lanka travel guide soon, so register now to receive it directly in your mailbox.
 Check out our other Sri Lanka travels.

 Stay tuned for more adventures